General Info

 sudo apt upgrade

-sudo apt install python3 python3-pip python3-can
+sudo apt install python3 python3-serial

 Installing Katapult